chandanhpcic/docs/source/development/components/authentication.rst

 The authentication script :code:`reticen8_auth` utilizes our factory class to perform the actual authentication using the connections defined in the service.

-For this purpose we expose a *services* namespace in :code:`\OPNSense\Auth\Services` where the required options can be read from the Reticen8 configuration.
+For this purpose we expose a *services* namespace in :code:`\REticen8\Auth\Services` where the required options can be read from the Reticen8 configuration.

 For every service defined in PAM, the factory method :code:`getService()` expects a class implementing :code:`Reticen8\Auth\IService`.